abdelrahmanShabaan/Docker_/README.md

 This will show the Jenkins version, the same as when you run Jenkins from an executable war.

 You can also define Jenkins arguments via `JENKINS_OPTS`.
-This is useful for customizing arguments to the jenkins launcher in a derived Jenkins image.
+This is useful for customizing arguments to the jenkins launcher in a derived Jenkins image .
 The following sample Dockerfile uses this option to force use of HTTPS with a certificate included in the image.

 ```